Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Experimental Details

-\textbf{improved MeanFlow.} In line with recent work, improved MeanFlow~\cite{imf} reorganizes the MeanFlow identity into a $v$-loss formulation and highlights that conditional velocity leakage can arise when formalizing instantaneous velocities from average velocity ($u$-prediction).
-They note that this leakage contributes to training instability, and that replacing conditional velocity with the model’s own marginal velocity prediction can improve stability.
-Under linear interpolation, the resulting objective is structurally equivalent in form to a consistency-style self-distillation formulation.
-While the motivation and analytical perspective of \citet{imf} differ from ours, both approaches arrive at marginal velocity guidance through independent reasoning.
+\textbf{improved MeanFlow.} In line with recent work, improved MeanFlow~\citep[iMF;][]{imf} reorganizes the MeanFlow identity into a $v$-loss formulation and highlights that conditional velocity leakage can arise when formalizing instantaneous velocities from average velocity ($u$-prediction).
+They note that this leakage contributes to training instability, and that replacing conditional velocity guidance with the model’s own marginal velocity prediction ($v_\psi$) can improve stability.
+Under linear interpolation, the gradient of the resulting objective can be aligned with our formulation at the expectation level:

+where $v_\psi(x_t; t)\approx v^*_t(x_t)$ is a velocity prediction head of the iMF network.
+We note that the training target of iMF is based on the conditional velocity, while the training target of our $\mathcal L_\mathrm{SD\text{-}R}$ is based on the marginal velocity.
+This makes the relation hold only at the expectation level.
+While the motivation and analytical perspective of iMF differ from ours, both approaches arrive at marginal velocity guidance through independent reasoning.